 In addition to offering tours with a soft, local footprint and working with local guides and businesses, we’ve been wanting to do more.
 In 2021, we signed up with Cooler, which neutralizes the impact of our tours’ carbon footprint by buying permits (away from polluters) in tightly-regulated pollution markets from over a dozen U.S. states.
-In collaboration with Cooler, we’ve footprinted the carbon use and emissions for each of our tours: what we do, our travel and transportation, and for our Cajun Country tours, what we eat and where we sleep.
+In collaboration with Cooler, we’ve footprinted the carbon use and emissions for each of our tours: what we do, our travel and transportation, and for our Cajun Country tours, what we eat.

 At the end of each month, we report the number of guests on our tours and pay Cooler to purchase carbon pollution contracts from the open markets to neutralize our collective carbon footprint.

 So with Cooler, we’re effectively taking away emissions from smokestacks and we’re gaining full accountability in the process, which is something not seen by the more common carbon offsets.
 Over time, the idea is that scarcity of permits will make it more attractive for big polluters to find more environmentally—and less expensive—ways to produce their goods.